developmentseed/divdet/README.md

 The aim is to create and apply an ML model capable of detecting and outlining craters on Mars.
 Crater mapping is important for a number of reasons including:
 1) mapping terrain for eventual human exploration
 2) dating geological features,
-3) acting as a way to geolocate on a planet (since Mars doesn't have GPS satellites), and
+3) acting as a way to geolocate on a planet (since we don't yet have GPS-providing satellites), and
-4) looking for liquid water in newly exposed craters.
+4) monitoring for new craters.
 Most places on Mars [suspected of having liquid water](https://en.wikipedia.org/wiki/Seasonal_flows_on_warm_Martian_slopes) occur on crater walls or gully walls.

 After training a model to find craters in imagery, the goal is to apply that model to both Mars and the Moon.
-After mapping craters, these results will be uploaded into Arizona State University's [JMARS](https://jmars.asu.edu/) platform for public use.
+Once mapping is complete, these results will be uploaded into Arizona State University's [JMARS](https://jmars.asu.edu/) platform for public use.

 The rest of this README describes how to train and deploy ML models for crater mapping.
-It assumes reasonable experience with ML and cloud infrastructure tools.
+It assumes reasonable experience with ML and cloud infrastructure tools (including Google Cloud Platform, Kubernetes, and Kubeflow).

 ## Model Training
 This repo relies on the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) to train models.
 TF's OD API allows relatively quick training of object detection and instance segmentation models.
 It supports a [wide variety](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) of architectures.
-Limitations include the fact that it's still limited to TF v1.x (as of Jan 2020) and doesn't support multi-GPU training.

-Our data comes from the Mars Reconnaissance Orbiter's (MRO) Context camera (CTX) as well as the Lunar Reconnaissance Orbiter Camera (LROC) and is best obtained through NASA's [PDS Image Atlas](https://pds-imaging.jpl.nasa.gov/search/).
+Our data comes from the Mars Reconnaissance Orbiter's (MRO) as well as the Lunar Reconnaissance Orbiter Camera (LROC) and is best obtained through NASA's [PDS Image Atlas](https://pds-imaging.jpl.nasa.gov/search/).
 The [DREAMS lab](https://web.asu.edu/jdas/home) led by Prof. Jnaneshwar "JD" Das is spearheading the labeling effort using their [DeepGIS](https://github.com/DREAMS-lab/deepgis) tool.

 Model training relies on the [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/) tool.